How Your LLC Will Be Taxed

 Employees May Need to File Tax Returns

-Most Oklahoma LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs are required to pay estimated taxes throughout the year, depending on their adjusted gross income, taxable income, taxes, deductions, and credits for the year.
 The most common types of estimated tax are:

-Most Oklahoma LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs pay estimated taxes four times a year.
+Learn more on the IRS website, and speak to your accountant for more information.

 Yes.
-Oklahoma does have a general state income tax.
+Oklahoma does have a state income tax.
 You can find more information above.

 Yes.
 In most cases, you must pay estimated taxes to the state and federal governments.
 You can find more information above.